SergiuFolta/NLDR_Comparison_AlzheimerMRI/README.md

 # NLDR Comparison on Alzheimer MRI

-This notebooks aim to compare the performance of four Nonlinear Dimensionality Reduction (NLDR) techniques: Isometric Mapping (Isomap), Locally Linear Embedding (LLE), Diffusion Maps and t-Distributed Stochastic Neighbor Embedding (t-SNE) on an Alzheimer MRI dataset and help improve the accuracy of classification.
+These notebooks aim to compare the performance of four Nonlinear Dimensionality Reduction (NLDR) techniques: Isometric Mapping (Isomap), Locally Linear Embedding (LLE), Diffusion Maps and t-Distributed Stochastic Neighbor Embedding (t-SNE) on an Alzheimer MRI dataset and help improve the accuracy of classification.

+The first notebook, "NLDR_Comparison_MRI" represents our first implementaion of the literature we studied.
+We study the four algorithms previously mentioned to find the best parameters for our task of classification.
-The algorithms are compared based on four clustering metrics: the Calinski-Harabasz Index, the Davies-Bouldin Index, the Fowlkes-Mallows Index and the Silhouette Score and on the training of a Machine Learning Classifier (Random Forest Classifier) and the assessment of the popular metrics: Accuracy, Precision, Recall and F1-score.
+The comparison is based on four clustering metrics: the Calinski-Harabasz Index, the Davies-Bouldin Index, the Fowlkes-Mallows Index and the Silhouette Score and on the training of a Machine Learning (ML) classifier (Random Forest Classifier) and the assessment of the popular metrics: Accuracy, Precision, Recall and F1-score.

-The best results are further compared based on different classification machine learning algorithms.
+The second notebook, "NLDR_Comparison_Classification" represents our second implementation of the studied literature.
+Based on the results from the first notebook, we study the impact of NLDR techniques on five ML classification models: Logistic Regression (LR), Support Vector Machines (SVM), Random Forest (RF), Naive Bayes (NB) and k-nearest Neighbors (KNN).
+We will train these models on the Alzheimer MRI data that we reduce with the best results we previously got.
+In this way, we compare the five ML models and asses the impact that the NLDR techniques had on the classification of our data.

 ## Installation